weaverwhale/docs/src/pages/docs/repo-overview.md

 ### PIXEL

-triplepx.txt is the pixel
+#### triplepx.txt is the pixel

 - Tracks “metrics” based on user activity
   - ATC, clicks, etc.
 - Is encrypted (nice)
-- Currently replacing conversions with an internal service
+- Currently WIP replacing conversions with an internal service